DickinsonCollege/FarmData2/INSTALL.md

 FarmData2 provides a full featured Debian Linux based development environment.
 This development environment is automatically running inside one of the Docker containers that was started by the `./fd2-up.bash` script.

-**All of the FarmData2 instructions and documentation assume that you are working within the FarmData2 development environment.** That said, developers experienced with tools like git, docker and docker-compose should not face any substantial barriers to development directly on Windows, MacOS or other Linux flavors.
+**All of the FarmData2 instructions and documentation assume that you are working within the FarmData2 development environment.** That said, developers experienced with tools like git, docker and docker-compose should not face any substantial barriers to development directly on Windows, MacOS or other Linux flavors (with a few exceptions where the development environment is required).

+#### Connecting via TigerVNC Viewer ####

 You can connect to the FarmData2 development environment using the TigerVNC Viewer as follows:
 1. Run your TigerVNC Viewer
 2. Set the "VNC Server" field to: `localhost:5901`
 3. Click "Connect"

+#### Connecting via a Browser ####

+You can also connect to the FarmData2 development environment using a browser.
+1. Open a browser on the host OS
+2. Visit the URL: `localhost:6901`
+3. Click "Connect"
+4. Use the NoVNC settiings (on the left) to set the "Scaling Mode" to "Remote Resizing"

+Note: When accessing the development environment via the broswer, copying and pasting between the host OS and the development enviornment is tedious.
+However, if you work entirely inside the development enviornemnt it is quite functional.

 When the TigerVNC Viewer connects to the FarmData2 Development environment a window will open displaying the Desktop of the Debian Linux system that is running in the docker container.

+#### Development Environment Credentials ####

 Your user credentials within the FarmData2 Development environment are:
 * Username: `fd2dev`
 * Password: `fd2dev`

 The `fd2dev` is a member of the groups:
+* `fd2grp`
+* `fd2docker`
 * `sudo`
-* `docker`

 ### Configure `git` in the Development Environment ###